alyssawalter/astar-maze-solver/README.md

 - START_MARK (5): Marks the starting position of the solver in the maze.
 The solver initiates its search from this point and navigates through the maze to reach the exit.

 ### Initial Maze
-This is the maze from the text file included in the porject: 'maze2024.txt'.
+This is the maze from the text file included in the project: 'maze2024.txt'.
 ```bash
 [[1 1 1 0 0 0 0 0 0 1]
  [1 0 5 1 1 1 1 1 0 1]